brangerbriz/machine-learning-docs/markdown/twitterbot-part-1-twitter-data-preparation.md

     </code>
 </pre>

 That's it for data preparation!
-By now you should have an idea of the type of data we are using and the ways we plan on transforming it when we actually train some models in the next section: [Part 2, Model training and Iteration](twitterbot-part-2-model-training-and-iteration.html).
+By now you should have an idea of the type of data we are using and the ways we plan on transforming it before feeding it to models in the next chapter: [Part 2, Model training and Iteration](twitterbot-part-2-model-training-and-iteration.html).